aws-samples/eks-security-compromised-cluster-remediation/Containment/forensics/kube-forensics.md

 ```

 In the above output you can see the PodCheckpoint failed due to the Pod name not being found in the system.

+## Next Steps
+When you're finished experimenting with kube-forensics, click this [link](./README.md) to return to the page on isolating the attack.